jreading/jsm/README.md

 ### What it is:

-A starter kit for creating widgets from AMD modules.
+A starter kit for creating AMD modules.

 ----------------------------------------

 ### How it works:

 AMD modules are loaded and bound to UI elements.
 Data attributes are used to set options for each module instance.
-The JsMBp uses a registered module object to store instance references.

 For an example, look at the [demo](https://github.com/jreading/JsModuleBoilerplate/tree/master/demo).